-Sessions are $140 and typically run around 90 minutes.
+Sessions are $150 and typically run about 75 minutes.
 Because Rolfing was designed sequentially with a set of specific goals for each session, results are often best with a series of sessions.
 I offer discounts for a set of sessions purchased in advance.
 Please inquire for more info.
-I accept cash, checks and credit cards.
+I accept cash, checks, credit cards, Venmo, etc.

 Clients are generally in their underwear, shorts and a sports bra, a swim suit, or minimal clothing.
 This allows me to see your structure and movements to better cater the session to your needs.
 Your comfort in my office is very important so you may wear whatever you are comfortable in.
 I will work to help you.